The Historical Context

 Life Behind the Wall

-The erection of the Berlin Wall tore families and friendships apart, leaving communities divided and altering the lives of people on both sides.
+Wall construction cut numerous families and friends in two or radically changed the lives of citizens in either half-divided city.
 Here, we explore what life was like for those living in close proximity to the Wall:

 East Berlin